data-edu/rstudio_edu_post/rstudio_edu_post.md

 When we wrote Data Science for Education Using R, we knew it would be easy to assume new learners would have more prior knowledge about R than they actually did.
-We knew this intuitively because, as more experienced R users, we only vaguely associate feelings of triumph and frustration with the memory of running that first chunk of R code.
+We knew this intuitively because, as more experienced R users (at this point in time!), we only vaguely associate feelings of triumph and frustration with the memory of running that first chunk of R code.
 The details of where we got stuck in our learning are harder to recollect.
-Afterall, as new R learners we were, as our co-author [Jesse puts it](https://twitter.com/kierisi/status/1100227355543359488?s=20), “going from using our computers for Netflix to using them for programming and data science.”
+After all, as new R learners we were, as our co-author [Jesse puts it](https://twitter.com/kierisi/status/1100227355543359488?s=20), “going from using our computers for Netflix to using them for programming and data science.”

 Over time, we trade in fresh memories of our learning pain points for experience and ease of use.
-That led to a design problem we had to solve while writing Data Science in Education Using R: How do we write with empathy for new learners when our own memories about learning R have gotten foggier?.
+That led to a design (and, we think, educational) problem we had to solve while writing Data Science in Education Using R: How do we write with empathy for new learners when our own memories about learning R have gotten foggier?.

-## Open Source Materials
+## Creating Open Source Materials as a Way to Learn From Others

-There are all kinds of ways to build empathy for new learners, like “listening” on social media, interviewing community members, and regularly trying to learn new things ourselves.
+There are all kinds of ways to build empathy for new learners, like “listening” (you can call it lurking!) on social media, interviewing community members, and regularly trying to learn new things ourselves.
 Using open source materials is another approach—one that the R community and others have embraced.
 [Open source educational resources, software, and science make